PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 5. Burn multiple
 6. CLV/CAC ratio

 **Leading indicators** are predictive of future growth revenue.
-A surge in positive word-of-mouth and meaningful user engagement suggest product-market fit, but can't confirm it.
+A surge in organic growth and positive word-of-mouth suggests product-market fit, but can't confirm it.

 **Lagging indicators** confirm whether you have product-market fit.
-They're more reliable measures, particularly burn multiple and CLV/CAC ratio because they're directly linked to financial health.
+They're more reliable measures, particularly if they're linked to financial performance.

 We recommend a minimum of three to start with – likely two leading indicators and one lagging indicator – and adding more when you need.
 For example:

 - **Pre-revenue** Word-of-mouth, user engagement, and retention are good indicators of product-market fit.
-They'll tell you how people feel about your product, whether they're using it, and if they stick around after the honeymoon glow has dissipated.
+They'll tell you how people feel about your product, whether they're using it, and if they stick around.

 - **Post-revenue:** You'll want to want another lagging indicator, like burn multiple or CLV/CAC ratio, that provide a more concrete link to revenue and the financial viability of your product.